TICKET TERMS AND CONDITIONS

 All tickets are sold as “doubles” (i.e. to admit two people).
 It is not possible to purchase single tickets.

-For allocation purposes, applicants will be assigned one of three mutually exclusive categories: “internal” for current Trinity College students, “alumni” for Trinity College alumni or “external” for current general members of the University of Cambridge.
+For allocation purposes, applicants will be assigned one of three mutually exclusive categories: “internal” for current Trinity College students, “alumni” for Trinity College alumni or “external” for current general student members of the University of Cambridge.

 No application guarantees the allocation of a ticket to the event.
 The Committee have set quotas for ticket allocation based upon applicant category, and applications shall be considered with relation to this quota.
 Where the number of applications exceeds the assigned quota, a ballot system shall be used to determine allocation.